janvdl/go-url-shortener/README.md

 # go-url-shortener
-URL shortener in Golang with Redis as DB backend.
+URL shortener in Golang with the Gin web framework for the API and Redis as DB backend.

-This is part of my own Go learning experience and is not a production project.
+This is part of my personal Go learning experience and is not a production project.